damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/4. Manufacturing/README.md

   #### Template of manufacturing sequences

-   *You can use these paramters for each machining operation to compelet the manufacturing sequences on the App diagram.*
+   *You can use these parameters for each machining operation to complete the manufacturing sequences on the App diagram.*

   #### 1. 3D printer parameters